bettse/seos_compatible/README.md

 | gnd             | 11  | black  | any ground      | GND                 |
 | power           | 5v  | red    | VIN 3-5v        | VBUS                |

-## Note

-This software incorporates a third-party implementation of Seos™ technology.
-It is not developed, authorized, licensed, or endorsed by HID Global, ASSA ABLOY, or any of their affiliates.
-References to Seos™ are solely for descriptive and compatibility purposes.

-No guarantee of compatibility or functionality is made.
-This implementation may not work with all Seos™-enabled systems, and its performance, security, and reliability are not assured.
-Users assume all risks associated with its use.

-Seos™, HID Global, and ASSA ABLOY are trademarks or registered trademarks of their respective owners.
-This software is not associated with or sponsored by them in any way.